How to Use Urine Zero on Artificial Turf

 Step 1: Remove solid waste, such as feces or vomit, as much as possible.
 This may include using a bag or scooper to remove larger debris, and then spraying down the area with a garden hose to remove smaller debris or waste that might remain on the blades of grass after using the bag or scooper.

-Step 2: You may already have a bottle of Urine Zero diluted with water on hand for this type of situation.
+Step 2: You may already have a bottle/pump sprayer of Urine Zero diluted with water on hand for this type of situation.
 If not, you will need to mix one part Urine Zero with nine parts water in a spray bottle or pump sprayer.
 Make sure to mix the 10X concentrate prior to diluting.
 Urine Zero is a 10X concentrate, so it is worth measuring accurately to get the most value from your bottle of Urine Zero.
 The dilution ratio shouldn’t ever change but the amount of product used or the frequency of the product use may increase.

 Step 4: Leave the product on your artificial grass to allow the microbes to consume the odor-causing compounds.

 Old + Stubborn Odors: If you are working on removing odors that have been on the grass for a while or are in an area frequently used by your pets as a restroom, you may need to repeat the above process a few times to thoroughly remove pet urine odors.